 - Unless specifically designated, do not use your pressure cooker for canning.
 Most pressure cookers are not suitable for home canning. instant pot vs. pressure cooker

-- If you do put canning jars or other containers in your pressure cooker, always use the trivet to keep the containers off the heating element (and possible shattering/melting).
+- If you do put canning jars or other containers in your pressure cooker, always use the trivet so jars don't sit directly on the heating element.